Why Staying on Top of Home Tasks Can Save You Time and Money

 • Batch chores together.
 Group similar tasks so you can get them done more efficiently, like vacuuming all rooms in one go.

 Being organised not only saves time but also helps you spot potential issues early.
-A tidy home is easier to maintain — you’re more likely to notice a damp patch or loose tile before it becomes a bigger concern.
+A tidy home is easier to maintain and you’re more likely to notice a damp patch or loose tile before it becomes a bigger concern.

 Cleaning Smart to Protect Your Home (and Budget)